Coronavirus (Covid-19) pandemic

-There are no Coronavirus (Covid-19) restrictions in the UK.
+There are currently no COVID-19 restrictions in the UK.

 Most people cannot get free test kits.
 You can buy test kits in shops, but you cannot report the result to the NHS.

-Visit the Coronavirus page on the NHS website for the latest information on:
+Visit the COVID-19 page on the NHS website for the latest information on:

 • Symptoms